Il cielo in una stanza (album): Overview

+The main hit of the album was the song "Il cielo in una stanza", which spent eleven weeks at number one on the Italian chart.
 Even if the actual authors of the song "Il cielo in una stanza" are Gino Paoli and Mogol, the credits of the album say the authors were Toang (Renato Angiolini) and Mogol.
 The song was covered by Mina herself in 1969 (for the album I discorsi) and in 1988 (for the album Oggi ti amo di più).
-The song is the opening song of Mike Patton on his Mondo Cane tribute album to Italian pop music.